 - 5.1 This Section sets out the findings of the IA of the Local Plan.
 It is structured according to 12 key topics which have been linked to relevant IA Objectives as well as SEA Directive topics and relevant paragraphs from the NPPF.
 The appraisal of each topic has been divided into a number of sub-headings to ensure that each aspect of the emerging Local Plan is considered, including policies and site allocations, as well as the interrelationships between topics and cumulative effects of the Plan as a whole. - 5.2 In accordance with the SEA Directive and Regulations any likely significant effects are identified along with any mitigation measures necessary to address them.
 The IA does not therefore provide a narrative on the nature and significance of effects for each policy within the Local Plan, as a policy might not be relevant to a particular topic or is considered unlikely to have a significant effect. - 5.3 The Draft Local Plan was subject to IA with the findings informing the development of the Draft Local Plan.
 An IA Report (July 2015) accompanied the Draft Local Plan on public consultation from 03 August to 25 September 2015.
 The comments recevied in relation to the IA Report and how they have been addressed are presented in Appendix X of this Report.
 As a result of responses received on the Draft Local Plan the Council has made a number of changes to the Plan in preparation for Publication stage (Regulation 19).
-It is important that these changes are screened to determine if they significantly affect the findings of the previous IA work presented in the July 2015 IA Report. - 5.4 The changes to the Plan since the Draft Plan (Regulation 18) stage have been screened for significance with regard to the SA work, which is presented in Appendix XI of this Report.
-The screening found that the majority of changes are minor and do not significantly affect the findings of the previous IA work as they seek to provide further clarification or avoid repetition.
+These changes were screened (Appendix XI of this Report) and it was found that the majority of them are minor and do not significantly affect the findings of the previous IA work as they seek to provide further clarification or avoid repetition.
 This includes the deletion of some policies and merging of others.
-While the majority of changes are minor and do not significantly affect the findings, it was considered appropriate to update the findings of the IA below for the Local Plan Publication Version (Regulation 19), to reflect the proposed amendments including changes to policy numbers.
+While the screening found that the majority of changes were minor and did not significantly affect the IA, it was considered appropriate to update the findings of the IA for the Local Plan Publication Version (Regulation 19), to reflect the proposed amendments including changes to policy numbers.
+The updated IA Findings were presented in Section 5 of the IA Report (Dec 2015) that accompanied the Local Plan Publication Version on Consultation in February 2016. - 5.4 Following the Publication consultation, further changes have been made to the Plan.
+These changes have been screened in Appendix XI of this Report and do not significantly affect the IA findings as they seek to provide further clarification or avoid repetition.
+There have therefore been no further updates or revisions to the IA findings set out within this Section.